What Is Tuberous Sclerosis?

 Mental Disability and Developmental Delay

-Special educational programs, behavioral therapy, occupational therapy, and medications are all used to help those who have mental and developmental problems.
+The following are all used to help those who have mental and developmental problems:

 Growths on Skin

-Lasers can remove smaller growths on the skin and improve appearance.
+Your doctor can use a laser to remove small growths on the skin and improve your skin’s appearance.